ihhub/fheroes2/README.md

 Donation
 ---------------------------
 Currently we accept donations via PayPal.
-All donations will be used only for the future project development as we do not consider this project as an income by any means.
+All donations will be used only for the future project development as we do not consider this project as a source of income by any means.